Autoradiographinfighting868/ai_cli/README.md

 url: https://github.com/g023/ai_cli

-An offline first focused production-ready agentic CLI application powered by local *Ollama* models.
+An offline first focused agentic CLI application powered by local *Ollama* models.
 Just Intelligent CLI acts as a personal AI agent that can control your computer, build programs, create documents, and manage projects — all from your terminal.
 This is a work-in-progress so a good bet would be to run it in a container and isolate from your main environment, but I'm not your mom. **DEFAULT USES A 4b Qwen 3.5 MODEL**.

 *Database will be created on run if it doesn't exist*